aidardarmesh/python-docs/README.md

 `break` (like in C) breaks (`for`, `while`) innermost enclosing.
 `else` loop statement is executed when loop terminates through exhaustion of list (with `for`) or when condition becomes false (with `while`), but not when loop is terminated by `break` statement.

+## 4.5 pass Statements

+`pass` does nothing.
+It can be used when statement is required syntactically:

+    def initlog(*args):
+        pass # remember to implement this!